Fast quantum measurement tomography with optimal error bounds: Further results

 We create the SIC-POVM with a quantum circuit of the form shown in Fig. \ref{fig:app:siccircuit}.
 The data qubit, where the initial state will be prepared is the second qubit in Fig. \ref{fig:app:siccircuit}.
 The parameters for the single qubit rotations are taken as $\theta=\arccos(1/\sqrt{3})$ and $\phi=3\pi/4$ \cite{jiang2020sic_circuit} to generate a SIC-POVM \cite{you2024sic_basis}.
 Furthermore, we also characterize this POVM as a two-qubit measurement, instead of a projection into a single qubit system.
 In Fig. \ref{fig:app:sic-two} we showcase the reconstruction.
 The results are similar to the ones in the main text, but in an extended space.
 Indeed, the single qubit POVM is located in the top left quadrant of the shown data.

 In Fig \ref{fig:app:further-results} we collect all the data from the other POVM settings.
 First, on the top left are the results for the Identity POVM, that is, a direct measurement in the computational basis.
-While a very straight forward POVM, this reconstruction provides a great deal of information about the readout process of the device.
+While a very straightforward POVM, this reconstruction provides a great deal of information about the readout process of the device.
 For example, the non-symmetry in readout error when measuring different final states can be extracted from the data shown in this figure.
 On the top right, we plot the reconstruction results of a POVM measurement with a Hadamard gate before the readout, that is a measurement in the X basis --- where we consider the usual convention of the computational basis being the Z direction.
-The bottom left graph showvases a similar scenario, but with a single qubit Haar random gate before the readout.
+The bottom-left panel showcases a similar scenario, but with a single qubit Haar random gate before the readout.
 Unlike the other instances, in this one we notice how the reconstructed POVM is randomly spread across the real and imaginary space, without a directly apparent structure.
-At last, at the bottom right corner of Fig. \ref{fig:app:further-results} the results of the reconstruction of a noisy Bell POVM are shown.
+Finally, at the bottom right corner of Fig. \ref{fig:app:further-results} the results of the reconstruction of a noisy Bell POVM are shown.